Creepy Crawlers!

 Insects also have an exoskeleton, a hard shell on the outside of their body that protects their inside parts.

-So, to summarize, an insect will always have:
+So, to summarize, an insect will always have the following.

-Lets review the parts of the insect with this fun song: Head, Thorax, & Abdomen, by The Rock-Afire Explosion (below):
+Review the parts of the insect with this fun song.

 Image - Video

 The honey bee is a very helpful insect.
-Bees pollinate trees and flowers so that they can reproduce.
-They also make delicious, nutritious honey!
+It pollinates trees and flowers so that they can reproduce.
+Bees also make delicious, nutritious honey!

 • Would you want to dance with a honey bee?